Summer Solstice - the Longest Day - Litha - Midsummer.

 As with all our Pagan festivals and rituals, there is no one “right” way to celebrate, it’s all about doing what feels right for you.

 Although the sun is at it’s peak, for me I can feel that there is an air of melancholy, as we know that it will begin it’s descent into the darker days from now on, and so personal rituals that involve not only manifestation, but also release, are appropriate.
-Although I am not a fan of the excess heat that begins to manifest from this time onwards into the late Summer, so I am looking forward to Mabon!! (my 2022 Mabon blog can be read here)
+Although I am not a fan of the excess heat that begins to manifest from this time onwards into the late Summer, so I am looking forward to Mabon!!
+More info on the Autumn Equinox, Fall, on my blog here.

-Weddings and handfastings are also traditionally held at this time.
+Weddings and handfastings also traditionally held at this time, beginning at Beltane and culminating in the Summer.

 We can give thanks and feel gratitude for all the abundance that we have in our lives.
 Even in the darkest of nights there is always a glimmer of light, and we can always find something or someone to show appreciation for.